moses-b-alexander/stgnn-aqf-praxis/readme.md

 This repository supports the doctoral dissertation titled **Evaluating Spatiotemporal Graph Neural Network Architectural Design for Urban Air Pollution Forecasting**, available at **https://github.com/moses-b-alexander/stgnn-aqf-praxis**.

-This repository contains the full experimental setup for reproducing the results of my research on spatiotemporal graph neural networks for air pollution forecasting.
+This repository contains the full experimental setup for reproducing the results of the research on spatiotemporal graph neural networks for air pollution forecasting.
 It includes source code files and a zipped folder containing the experimental archive.

 This repository includes: